Tencent estimate-beating profit driven by phone games

 Rules like requiring real name registration would also have little effect, Tencent said, as people must sign up with their mobile telephone numbers anyway.
 China's government stipulates that mobile phones are supposed to be registered to users' real names.

 Tencent's shares have surged 34 percent year-to-date in Hong Kong trading.
 They closed 0.08 percent lower on Wednesday, before the earnings announcement.
-That compares with a 0.81 percent rise in the benchmark Hang Seng Index.
+That compares with a 0.81 percent rise in the benchmark Hang Seng Index .HSI.

 (Editing by Ryan Woo and Shadia Nasralla)